 Susan Barratt has worked at the museum for over 20 years, and has witnessed two ceremonies herself.

-"It's wonderful to watch them do it," she says.
+"It's wonderful to watch them do it," she said.
 "They're sitting on the floor hunched over for a week.
 This is effort, this is love, this is dedication."

 "When you're around them, you just glow," Barratt continued.
 "They're so friendly, they're so informative.
-It's just a joy to be around these monks.
-You feel like a little angel reborn."
+It's just a joy to be around these monks."

 While there is no set date for the monks to return to the museum, it is something they do regularly and they are sure to make another appearance in the coming years.